replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 ### Hostnames, DNS, and IP Address

-The fully-qualified domain name (FQDN) of any host used with kURL [must be a valid DNS subdomain name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names) and it's name must be resolvable by DNS.
+The fully-qualified domain name (FQDN) of any host used with kURL must be a valid DNS subdomain name, and its name must be resolvable by DNS.
+For more information, see [DNS Subdomain Names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names) in the Kubernetes documentation.

-Once a host has been added to a Kubernetes cluster, [it is assumed that its hostname and IP address will not change](https://kubernetes.io/docs/concepts/architecture/nodes/#node-name-uniqueness).
-If you must change the hostname or IP address of a node, it must be removed from the cluster first.
-If this is not an HA cluster, build a new cluster and use [application snapshots](https://kurl.sh/docs/add-ons/velero) to move the application to the new cluster.
+After a host is added to a Kubernetes cluster, Kubernetes assumes that the hostname and IP address of the host will not change.
+If you need to change the hostname or IP address of a node, you must first remove the node from the cluster.

+To change the hostname or IP address of a node in clusters that do not have three or more nodes, use snapshots to move the application to a new cluster before you attempt to remove the node.
+For more information about using snapshots, see [Velero Add-on](/add-ons/velero).

+For more information about the requirements for naming nodes, see [Node naming uniqueness](https://kubernetes.io/docs/concepts/architecture/nodes/#node-name-uniqueness) in the Kubernetes documentation.

 ### Firewall Openings for Online Installations